haskell-github-trust/.github/profile/README.md

 * https://github.com/rowtype-yoga PureScript anarcho type-level collective is the model for this organization.
 * https://github.com/haskell-pkg-janitors Haskell package maintenance organization, but they don't publish a method for joining the org or adding libraries.

+## FAQ

+* Q. If someone upgrades my repo and publishes a release to Hackage while I'm on vacation, should I get offended?

+  A. No. If they did something wrong then fix it and then publish another release.